-During this quarter, 26,493 recipients purchased one or more products with their enhanced benefits credits, and the EBA program received four recipient complaints.
+During this quarter, 33,764 recipients purchased one or more products with their enhanced benefits credits, and the EBA program received two recipient complaints.
 Table 28 provides a summary of the complaints received and actions taken to address these complaints.

-Table 28 Enhanced Benefits Recipient Complaints (July 1, 2012 - September 30, 2012) Recipient Complaint Action Taken 1.
-Three recipients called about pharmacy 0 The three recipients were referred to another customer service issues. pharmacy.
-2. One recipient called about their health plan • The call center staff contacted the recipient's was not reporting a healthy behavior. health plan to ensure the healthy behavior was correctly reported to the Agency.
+Table 28 Enhanced Benefits Recipient Complaints (October 1, 2012 - December 31, 2012) Recipient Complaint Action Taken Two recipients called about their health plan not reporting a healthy behavior.
+The Agency contacted the recipients' health plan to ensure the healthy behavior was correctly reported to the Agency.